FlynnSoftwareSolutions/zeta_combiner/README.md

 # What is zeta_combiner?
 Zeta_combiner is a Python script that combines replicate electrophoretic mobility / ELS / PALS / zeta potential distributions performed by a Brookhaven NanoBrook Omni.
-This was created because the Brookhaven NanoBrook Omni instrument/data processing software I had access to could not export all replicate scans of a sample into one file except as a difficult-to-digitize PDF report, but could export each replicate scan as a separate .csv file.
+This was created because the Brookhaven NanoBrook Omni instrument/data processing software I had access to could not export all replicate scans of a sample into one file except as a difficult-to-digitize PDF report, but could export each replicate scan as a separate .csv or .xls file.
 # Requirements

 - Python 3.8+